 A) The standard rifle sights are replaced with an electronic device that detects the target and produces audio signals to indicate the point of aim of the rifle.
 I listen for the highest pitch tone which means I am pointing at the target center.
 I must be doing something right as I am going to represent GB at the shooting parasport world championships in October.
 People can read more about me and how I do this sport on my website www.ashotinthedark.online.

-Thank you very much to Michael for being so honest about his Revomaze journey as a blind puzzler.
-I hope that this blog article has had a beneficial impact on you; as blind puzzlers, we have definitely been inspired by Michael’s storey because it’s inspiring and shows that you can achieve anything.
+Thank you so much to Michael for sharing his Revomaze experience as a blind puzzler with us.
+We hope you found this blog post helpful; Michael’s story has inspired us because it is encouraging and shows that you can achieve anything.